 At Uncharted Learning, we don’t do things the way they’ve always been done.
-Below, explore our curriculum roadmap to learn more about our approach to curriculum development and how Uncharted Learning programs meet changing parent, teacher, and student priorities to reflect current industry thinking.
+Below, explore our curriculum roadmap to learn more about our approach to curriculum development and how Uncharted Learning's youth entrepreneurship programs meet changing parent, teacher, and student priorities to reflect current industry thinking.

 Uncharted Learning Curriculum Roadmap

 Our entrepreneurship curriculum puts students at the center of their own learning, and that requires teachers to let go of always having the “right” answer.
 In entrepreneurship classes like INCubatoredu, there isn’t just one right answer.
 Instead of acting as an instructor or lecturer, entrepreneurship teachers act as guides to help students find their own solutions.
 Here’s how we design our curriculum to support teachers in embracing these new ways of engaging and empowering students:

 Backward Curriculum Design